 Kombucha!
 This is one of my favorites.
 Sugar is technically required to make kombucha, but the sugar in this is low and only from fruit juices.

-Larabars!
+Moving onto Larabars!
 A Whole-30er’s best friend in moments of no planning.
-Check this link or reference the photo to see what flavors are Whole30 compliant.
+Check this link to see what flavors are Whole30 compliant.
 Not all are.
 Anything with chocolate chips, peanuts, or vanilla extract are not Whole30.

 Primal Kitchen mayo is Whole30 approved.
 You can also make your own at home.
 Recipe calls for eggs…. and 3 cups of patience.

 The beautiful thing about this Primal Kitchen line is that they offer more than just regular mayo.
 Chipotle lime and garlic aioli are two sauces that can add some decadent flavor to your dishes!

 Vinegars of all kind are Whole30 compliant and great for flavor!
 Stock up on different vinegars here, as you will use them for cooking (white, apple cider, red wine, balsamic, rice).
 You will also find coco aminos here next to the vinegar, which basically tastes like a sweet version of soy sauce (teriyaki, anyone?).
 Even if you’re not typically a soy sauce fan, believe me when I say you will appreciate anything with flavor… especially salty flavors.
 Give coconut aminos a try!

 Must-Haves: “Coco Aminos” (soy sauce replacement), apple cider vinegar, and depending on the recipes you’re cooking: rice vinegar, balsamic vinegar, red wine vinegar.

 Personal Preference: Big Tree Farms Coconut Aminos

 Moving onto the International Foods aisle!
 Also called “Ethnic” foods.
 An entire world lumped into an aisle. 🙂